Kinto/kinto/docs/api/permissions.rst

     A user can also be another application (in order to provide *service to service* authentication).

-Get the current user id
+Get the current user ID
 -----------------------

-The currently authenticated *user id* can be obtained on the root url.
+The currently authenticated *user ID* can be obtained on the root URL.

 .. code-block:: http
     :emphasize-lines: 16